Part of a series on LeBron James. [View Related Entries]

-LeBroning is a Vine photo fad in which the participant stages an exaggerated dive after intentionally bumping into an unsuspecting passerby.
-It is named after the American pro-basketball player Lebron James, who has earned a reputation for frequently resorting to flop, or the act of intentional falling upon slightest contact with an opposing player in order to draw a personal foul call.
+LeBroning is a photo fad in which the participant stages an exaggerated dive after intentionally bumping into an unsuspecting passerby and shares the recorded footage on Vine.
+It is named after the American pro-basketball player LeBron James, who has earned a reputation for frequently resorting to flop, or the act of intentional falling upon slightest contact with an opposing player in order to draw a personal foul call.

 In the following years, James gained notoriety for flopping on many occasions during play, ultimately prompting the National Basketball Association to fine him $5,000 for violating the league’s anti-flopping policy in May 2013.
-The player's flopping has been documented in a supercut compiled by The Roosevelts and uploaded on May 29th that same year.
+The player's flopping has been also documented in a supercut compiled by Matthew Li and uploaded in June 2012.

 Bleacher Report – 'LeBroning' Becomes Latest Craze to Sweep the Internet